Know More, Know Clearer: A Meta-Cognitive Framework for Knowledge Augmentation in Large Language Models: Introduction

 \section{Introduction}

 Large Language Models (LLMs) have achieved remarkable proficiency through knowledge augmentation~\cite{singh2025openai,guo2025deepseek}.
 However, existing knowledge augmentation methods typically operate on the simplistic premise that model performance is implicitly equated with internal knowledge~\cite{andriopoulos2023augmenting,wang2025astute,chen2025clueanchor}, where errors are equated with knowledge deficits and correct responses with mastery~\cite{zhang2024self}.
 This perspective overlooks the intricate internal states underlying these outcomes~\cite{mallen2023not}.
-In practice, LLMs frequently assign high confidence to incorrect predictions triggering hallucinations~\cite{huang2025survey}, or exhibit paradoxical uncertainty despite producing faithful responses~\cite{chhikara2025mind}.
-Such phenomena reveal a fundamental misalignment between a model's subjective cognition and its objective correctness~\cite{manggala2024qa,fellaji2024calibration}.
+In practice, LLMs frequently assign high confidence to incorrect predictions triggering hallucinations~\cite{huang2025survey}, or exhibit unwarranted uncertainty even when generating accurate responses~\cite{chhikara2025mind}.
+Such phenomena reveal a fundamental misalignment between a model's subjective cognition and its objective correctness~\cite{manggala2024qa}.
 Consequently, blindly supplementing models with external knowledge fails to resolve the underlying cognitive misalignment and may even exacerbate it~\cite{wen2407know,wang2025towards}.

 To address this misalignment, we first examine whether internal signals can reliably indicate model’s underlying knowledge state~\cite{liu2025uncertaintysurvey}.
 Through large-scale statistical analysis, we observe a stable exponential-like decay between prediction correctness and uncertainty (Figure~\ref{fig:preliminaries}), revealing a latent alignment between confidence-related signals and potential performance.
 This suggests that confidence reflects intrinsic knowledge states instead of merely arising as a byproduct of decoding~\cite{bentegeac2025token}.
 This insight motivates a meta-cognitive perspective that reinterprets model failures as misalignments between confidence and accuracy, rather than mere knowledge deficits.